 Waqas Butt

-Waqas Butt is Assistant Professor of Anthropology at the University of Toronto.
+Waqas Butt is Assistant Professor of Anthropology at the University of Toronto, and author of Life Beyond Waste: Work and Infrastructure in Urban Pakistan (Stanford UP, 2023).
 Focusing on waste work in Lahore and the Punjab, his work explores the materiality of waste and value, histories of caste, stigmatized labor, and urbanization, and global circuits of development and capital.
 You can find his work here